AppDaemon/appdaemon/docs/CONFIGURE.rst

 Configuring a Test App
 ~~~~~~~~~~~~~~~~~~~~~~

-(This test app assumes the use of the HASS plugin, changes will be required to the app if another plugin is in use)
+`This test app assumes the use of the HASS plugin, changes will be required to the app if another plugin is in use`.

 To add an initial test app to match the configuration above, we need to
 first create an ``apps`` subdirectory under the conf directory.
 Then